SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

      - Develop a module for analysing feedback and integrating it with engagement metrics.

    - **Reporting Tools**
-     - Design and develop comprehensive report templates that can be customised by users.
+     - Design and develop report templates that can be customised by users.
      - Implement functionality for exporting reports in various formats (e.g., PDF, Excel).
      - Integrate visualisation tools (e.g., charts, graphs) to make reports easy to understand.